themarshallproject/eoir_voluntary_departures_applications/README.md

 ![Voluntary Departure Applications, by month, from 2012 to 2018](https://github.com/themarshallproject/eoir_voluntary_departures_applications/blob/master/plots/Voluntary_Departure_Applications_by_Month.png)

-These observations comported with on-the-ground reporting, and helped to provide broader context for the story of Alejandra García Zamarrón, a mother of three U.S. citizens who opted for voluntary departure instead of remaining in detention in Atlanta, despite fear of reprisal from her spouse in Mexico.
+These observations comported with on-the-ground reporting, and helped to provide broader context for the story of Alejandra Garcia Zamarrón, a mother of three U.S. citizens who opted for voluntary departure instead of remaining in detention in Atlanta, despite fear of reprisal from her spouse in Mexico.

 The chart for the final story was handcrafted by Katie Park.
 She also provided input to ensure that the data visualization effectively communicated all the right information, in the best and simplest way.